Reviewed for operational accuracy by Miki Furman, Founder and CEO, on .

 Quick Answer

-FNOL outsourcing lets insurance carriers hand off first notice of loss intake to specialized call center partners who operate 24/7, scale during catastrophe events, and cost 40-60% less than in-house teams.
+FNOL outsourcing lets insurance carriers hand off first notice of loss intake to specialized call center partners who operate 24/7, scale during catastrophe events, and staff intake at $12 to $18 per agent hour fully loaded against a $28 to $48 US onshore loaded band.
 The best FNOL outsourcing partners bring claims system integration, compliance-trained agents, and surge capacity that would take months to build internally.

 First notice of loss is the front door to every insurance claim.
 When a policyholder calls after a car accident, a burst pipe, or a break-in, that first conversation sets the tone for the entire claims experience.
 It also determines how quickly the claim moves through the pipeline.
 Get the intake right and the adjuster has everything they need to start working.
 Get it wrong and you are chasing missing information for days.